chechelnitskd/chechelnitskd.github.io/_pages/about.md

 - I am specifically interested in observing and incorporating **user perspectives** of language technologies into building more speaker-centered translation and multilingual systems, with specific emphasis on **minoritized dialects and low resourced languages**.

 # Highlights
+- (Jul.
+2026) [Locating Translation as a Craft in the Age of AI Translation](https://arxiv.org/abs/2604.00758) has been accepted to AIES 2026!
+See you in Malmö 🇸🇪!
 - (Jun.
 2025) I [presented](https://www.youtube.com/watch?v=qA7aT0mdYao) a [paper](https://dl.acm.org/doi/full/10.1145/3715275.3732045) [Jeffrey Basoah](https://jeffreybasoah.github.io/) and I wrote about LLMs' usage of sociolects at FAccT in Athens 🇬🇷!

 # Prior Experience